pvsone/opa-ext-authz/custom-app/docker-compose-styra-das/README.md

 In the "Path to decision" field, update the value to `result.allow`.

 Save the change by clicking the `Update Mapping` button.

+Refer to the Styra DAS documentation for complete details on Decision Mappings configuration.

 ### 6. Exercise the OPA policy